This is a question I always try to address with my clients.

 With the Western diet having significantly shifted towards carbohydrates, your body could end up with a very constant and high level of blood glucose.
 And because glucose is a much more accessible source of energy, our bodies tend to favor it.

-As a result, despite your best efforts to restrict calories and becoming more physically active, you could end up just grumpy and tired and not actually lose weight.
+As a result, despite your best efforts to restrict calories, ingest fewer carbs, and become more physically active, you could end up just grumpy and tired and not actually lose weight.

 Let’s compare that to someone who can burn fat.